WFU-HPC/deac-docs/source/cluster-sla.rst

 Data Retention and Archival
 =============================

-All relevant project data will be retained for a minimum of three years after the project conclusion or three years after public release, whichever is later.
+All relevant project data will be retained for a minimum of five years after the project conclusion or five years after public release, whichever is later.
 Relevant data will remain on the DEAC Cluster’s storage or be migrated off to a connected secure cloud archive.
 Both locations are maintained by IS, and require dual factor authentication behind a secure network firewall to prevent unauthorized access.
 The following process is followed for data archival:

 * The HPC Team will copy data identified by the requestor to the archive where it will reside on Cloud storage.
-* Life span options for archived data are for 3 or 10 years.
+* Life span options for archived data are for five or ten years.
 Exceptions can be made upon request when needed (due to grant rules, publication requirements, etc).

-    * In the event of a post-project retention requirement (for a grant or publication, etc), data will be retained for the required time on a project-by-project basis.
+    * According to the :download:`WFU Policy on Research Misconduct <https://drive.google.com/file/d/18plsm-LGN82EVe5f1Gld1vsGpFz687b3/view>`, data must be kept for a minimum of five years after publication.
+    * If the research has been supported by a federal source, record retention requirements of that source, if longer, will apply.
     * Any research resulting in a patent will result in the data retention being extended to the life of the patent.
+    * Only non-publicly available, relevant, unique, and/or newly created data should be archived.
+For example, source data originating from another institution should NOT be archived.

 * To reduce storage space, data may be compressed prior to archival.

+    * Research advisors are responsible for knowing the content and integrity of archived data, as well as the location and expiration of the archive.
-    * A filelist of the archived data can be made viewable upon request in the parent research path to what is being archived.
+    * A filelist of th archived data can be made viewable upon request in the parent research path to what is being archived.
     * Descriptive file names and/or paths are recommended.

 * If/When a restore is requested, the file(s) being restored may not be available for access for up to 7 days after request is made.